intel-retail/automated-self-checkout/docs_src/pipelinebenchmarking.md

 ---

 #### Workload
-We are currently supporting 2 types of workload:
+We are currently supporting 2 types of workloads:
     1. dlstreamer
     2. opencv-ovms